mmayako/mmayako.github.io/_pages/about.md

 ### Recent News
-**March 22, 2023** - I attended my first ever NASA Space Grant Synposium as an event organizer.
-I had a great time and plan on staying involved in the program : )
+**March 22, 2023** - I attended my first ever NASA Space Grant Symposium as an event organizer.
+I had a great time and plan on staying involved in the program in MD : )

-**March 15, 2023** - I've formally accepted my offer from the University of Maryland, College Park for my PhD!
+**March 15, 2023** - I've formally accepted my offer from the UMD-CP for my PhD!!